Violence in the U.S. Congress: Fistfights on the Senate Floor

 Fortunately, today's Congressmen rely on verbal arguments and not physical violence.
 The American people would not tolerate their elected officials trading punches.
 However, some of the arguments become very animated and could escalate to violence given the right opportunity.

-Not an argument between Congressmen but very interesting was the heated discussion which took place between Zell Miller, former Democratic Senator from Georgia, and reporter Chris Matthews in a televised interview just after Senator Miller delivered a keynote speech at the 2004 Republican National Convention.
+Not an argument between Congressmen but very interesting was the heated discussion which took place between Zell Miller, former Democratic Senator from Georgia, and reporter Chris Matthews.
+The incident occured during a televised interview just after Senator Miller delivered a keynote speech at the 2004 Republican National Convention.
 Yes, Senator Miller is a Democrat, however, he endorsed Republican George W. Bush in the presidential election and, much to the chagrin of the Democratic party, he was spotlighted at the Republican convention.
-Initially this was thought to be a major coup by the Republicans, but it may have backfired during the Matthews interview.
+Initially, this was thought to be a major coup by the Republicans, but it may have backfired during the Matthews interview.
 Senator Miller became so enraged at the reporter, that he said he wished he could challenge Matthews to a duel.
 Unfortunately, many thought that the interview remarks detracted from the spirit of the keynote speech and the convention itself.
 Others, fed up with biased news coverage, cheered Miller's remarks and praised his feistiness.
 If this conversation would have taken place in the 1800s, it could have had a very different ending!

 Excerpt of Chris Matthews' Interview with Senator Zell Miller